.png)

 Additional risks include: capital calls with little notice that may force poorly-timed asset sales, markups based on unvalidated transactions, dilution of ownership through later financing rounds, and limited access to top-performing managers — what is broadly offered typically falls in the middle of the distribution.

-Private equity often lacks a plan and it can actively work against one.
-These deals can lock up capital, defer cash flow, and pull your focus toward profit vs purpose.
+Private equity often lacks a plan and in many cases it can actively work against one.
+These deals lock up capital, defer cash flow, and pull your focus toward profit vs purpose.

-On their own, these structures have no connection to your life, your goals, your timeline, or your priorities.
+On their own, these vehicles and related transactions have no connection to your life, your goals, your timeline, or your priorities.

-A Gg portfolio is broadly diversified, low cost, fully transparent, and highly liquid.
+Gg portfolios are broadly diversified, low cost, fully transparent, and highly liquid.

 You know what you own, why you own it, and how much it costs.